Smart Building Controls

 - The project provided a schedule of future opportunities, including maintenance fixes and strategy improvements that required the installation of new hardware.

-- The remote analytics platform has been retained in the bank’s office buildings for use in operational energy management and to support a transition to a data driven maintenance model for the bank’s building services.
+- The remote analytics platform has been retained in the bank’s office building for use in operational energy management and to support a transition to a data driven maintenance model for the bank’s building services.